 Reliability & safety

 The 2 Series Gran Coupe is a new model based on a relatively new platform, so the jury is still out on reliability.
 BMW as a brand has been performing below expectations recently, coming just 27th out of 30 manufacturers in our 2020 Driver Power satisfaction survey.

-Just over 22% of respondents told us their car had one or more faults in the first year, while running costs and servicing bills were reportedly high.
-Owners praised build quality, acceleration and infotainment.
+Just over 20% of respondents told us their car had one or more faults in the first year, while running costs and servicing bills were reportedly high.
+Owners praised the build quality, acceleration and infotainment of their BMW models.